anthdm/hollywood/README.md

 	)
 )
 ```
+The options should be pretty self explanatory.
+You can set the maximum number of restarts, which tells the engine
+how many times the given actor should be restarted in case of panic, the size of the inbox, which sets a limit on how
+and unprocessed messages the inbox can hold before it will start to block, and finally you can set a list of tags.
+Tags are used to filter actors when you want to send a message to a group of actors.

 ### As a stateless function
 Actors without state can be spawned as a function, because its quick and simple.
 ```go